alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter7-zstencil-processing.md

 And by the way, "Real-Time Rendering" mentions at this point that "it is likely that GPUs are using hierarchical Z-buffers with more than two levels".
 I doubt this is true, for the same reason that I doubt they use a multilevel hierarchical rasterizer: adding more levels makes the easy cases (large triangles) even faster while adding latency and useless work for small triangles: if you’re drawing a triangle that fits inside a single 8×8 tile, any coarser hierarchy level is pure overhead, because even at the 8×8 level, you’d just do one test to trivial-reject the triangle (or not).
 And again, for hardware, it’s not that big a performance issue; as long as you’re not consuming extra bandwidth or other scarce resources, doing more compute work than strictly necessary isn’t a big problem, as long as it’s within reasonable limits,

-Hierarchical stencil is also there and should also happen prior to fine rast, most likely in parallel with hierarchical Z. We’ve established that this runs on air, love and magic pixie dust, so it doesn’t need any actual hardware and is probably always exactly right in its predictions.
+Hierarchical stencil is also there and should also happen prior to fine rasterization, most likely in parallel with hierarchical Z. We’ve established that this runs on air, love and magic pixie dust, so it doesn’t need any actual hardware and is probably always exactly right in its predictions.
 Ahem.
 Moving on.

 After that is fine rasterization, followed in turn by early Z. And for early Z, there’s two more important points I need to make.

-### Revenge of the API order
+## Revenge of the API Order

 For the past few parts, I’ve been playing fast and loose with the order that primitives are submitted in.
 So far, it didn’t matter; not for vertex shading, nor primitive assembly, triangle setup or rasterization.
 But Z is different.
 For Z-compare modes like "less" or "lessequal", it’s very important what order the pixels arrive in; if we mess with that, we risk changing the results and introducing nondeterministic behavior.
 More importantly, as per the spec, we’re free to execute operations in any order _so long as it isn’t visible to the app_; well, as I just said, for Z processing, order is important, so we need to make sure that triangles arrive at Z processing in the right order (this goes for both early and late Z).

 What we do in cases like this is go back in the pipeline and look for a reasonable spot to sort things into order again.
 In our current path, the best candidate location seems to be primitive assembly; so when we start assembling primitives from shaded vertex blocks, we make sure to assemble them strictly in the original order as submitted by the app to the API.
 This means we might stall a bit more (if the PA buffer holds an output vertex block, but it’s not the correct one, we need to wait and can’t start setting up primitives yet), but that’s the price of correctness.

-### Memory bandwidth and Z compression
+## Memory Bandwidth and Z Compression

 The second big point is that Z/Stencil is a serious bandwidth hog.
 This has a couple of reasons.
 For one, this is the one thing we really run for all samples generated by the rasterizer (assuming Z/Stencil isn’t off, of course).
 Shaders, blending etc. all benefit from the early rejection we do; but even Z-rejected pixels do a Z-buffer read first (unless they were killed by hierarchical Z).
 That’s just how it works.
 The other big reason is that, when multisampling is enabled, the Z/stencil buffer is per sample; so 4x MSAA means 4x the memory bandwidth cost of Z?
 For something that takes a substantial amount of memory bandwidth even at no MSAA, that’s seriously bad news.